 There is a large amount of regional variation though so by limiting the amount of time you spend in Paris or the swankier tourist towns in the Alps or on the French Riviera, you can help to keep your costs down.
 Couchsurfing is also a smart option as high accommodation costs can really eat into any France backpacking budget.

-Eating out can also be very expensive so you have to be a bit smart but restricting your budget to 60 Euros per day isn’t impossible by any means.
+Eating out can also be very expensive so you have to be a bit smart in terms of which places you go to, but restricting your budget to 70 Euros per day isn’t impossible by any means.
 Staying in hostels with kitchen facilities will help you save a lot while getting a France rail or coach pass could also help to cut costs if you’re planning to spend a lot of time in the country.
-Alternatively consider planning your trip more rigidly in advance as booking train tickets a few weeks before you travel will massively cut down the cost with longer distance fares often soaring towards €100 as the day of travel approaches.
+Alternatively, consider planning your trip more rigidly in advance as booking train and bus tickets a few weeks before you travel will often cut down your transport costs quite significantly.

 More Comfortable France Backpacking Budget